Zdenek-Pavlis/impF/README.md

 Now put the model and the messages together in the update function

-*Please note that it's a pure function twith this signature:*
+*Please note that it's a pure function with this signature:*

 **msg -> model -> model**